Robert Eden Duncombe Shafto

 Robert Eden Duncombe Shafto (23 March 1776 - 17 January 1848) of Whitworth Hall, Spennymoor, County Durham, was a British politician.
 He was Member of Parliament (MP) for the City of Durham from 1804 to 1806.
 He served as High Sheriff of Durham in 1842.

+Robert Eden Duncombe Shafto was born on 23 March 1776 to Robert "Bobby" Shafto and Anne Duncombe, daughter of Thomas Dumcombe.
+His father had served also as Member of Parliament for City of Durham, and for Downton, and was also the subject of nursery rhyme, "Bobby Shafto's Gone to Sea".

+Robert Eden Dumcombe Shafto married Catherine Eden, daughter of Sir John Eden, 4th Baronet, and Dorothea Johnson, and had three children;